How to Play Omaha Poker – PLO Poker Rules and Strategy

 Pot Limit Omaha (PLO) is the most common betting structure, but it’s possible to play No Limit (NLO) and Fixed Limit (FLO) as well.

-The Pot Limit Omaha rules limit the size of your maximum bet to however many chips have already been wagered.
+The Pot Limit Omaha rules limit the size of your maximum bet to the number of chips that have already been wagered.
 Everything else remains the same.

 No-Limit Omaha